 Rofin sells its laser products and laser-based system solutions to a wide range of industries.
-Our three principal markets are the machine tool, automotive, and semiconductor and electronics industries.
+Our principal markets are the machine tool, semiconductor, electronics, photovoltaic, and automotive industries.
 The following table sets forth the allocation of the Company's total laser sales among our principal markets:

-Fiscal Years Principal Market 2008 2007 2006 Primary Applications Machine Tool 33% 36% 31% Cutting and welding Semiconductor and Electronics 27% 23% 18% Marking of integrated circuits, electronic components, smart cards, and structuring of solar cells Automotive & Sub-Supplier 11% 71% 8% 67% 7% 56% Cutting, welding and component marking
+Fiscal Years Principal Market 2009 2008 2007 Primary Applications Machine Tool 34% 33% 36% Cutting and welding Semiconductor, Electronics, and Photovoltaic 24% 27% 23% Marking of integrated circuits, electronic components, smart cards, and structuring of solar cells Automotive & Sub-Supplier 8% 11% 8% Cutting, welding and component marking 66% 71% 67% •

-The remaining 29%, 33%, and 44%, of total laser sales in fiscal 2008, 2007, and 2006, respectively, were attributable to customers in a wide variety of other industries including aerospace, consumer goods, medical device manufacturing, flexible packaging, job shops, jewelry, universities and institutes.
+The remaining 34%, 29%, and 33%, of total laser sales in fiscal 2009, 2008, and 2007, respectively, were attributable to customers in a wide variety of other industries including aerospace, consumer goods, medical device manufacturing, flexible packaging, job shops, jewelry, universities, and institutes.
 No one customer accounted for over 10% of total sales in any of these periods.